Masonh13/Shitty-Canvas/README.md

 I can generate a README file for your GitHub extension that makes Canvas worse.
 Here is a possible template that you can use or modify as you wish.

 CanvasWorse
 CanvasWorse is a browser extension that makes Canvas, the learning management system, worse in various ways.
-It is intended to be a humorous and harmless prank, not a malicious attack.
+It is intended to be a humorous and harmless prank, not a malicious attack (no virus I swaree).
 Use it at your own risk and discretion.

 Features
 CanvasWorse can do the following things: